 Good news abounds for insurance industry advertisers with increases in advertising effectiveness KPIs for both Millennials and GenPop audiences.
 The chart below compares TV spots from 2016 and 2017 advertising effectiveness scores for all providers, which show parity in the overall ABX Advertising Effectiveness Index, but also show positive growth in Purchase Intent, Reputation and Liking of Ads for both demographic groups.
 Several hundred spots were measured for each year.
 (An ABX Index of 100=Average; this index is highly correlated to business outcomes.)

 It is not unusual to see much higher Millennial scores than GenPop across many categories, so we're not sure how much of the differences above are unique to automobile insurance.
 Certainly those who say Millennials don't respond to advertising may not have all the facts.
 What is more important is that within each demographic, there is positive growth year over year.
 So insurance advertisers should be encouraged with such positive scores from both audiences over the past two years.

-What makes insurance advertising good?
-The top five spots below highlight what's working and for whom.
+Competitive intelligence for insurance asks the question of what makes advertising good?
+For answers, see the top five spots below which highlight what's working and for whom.

 This crazy "chauffeur terrier" :30 spot scored an ABX Index of 143 from Millennials and 125 by GenPop - both of which were the top scores in each demographic.
 The spot shows a squirrel jumping in front of a car window, which freaks out the dog inside, which jumps in the driver's seat, drives across a golf course and crashes into another car.
 The point is, Farmer's covers everything - even dogs driving cars that crash into things.
 The spot has very high KPI scores including: Likeability =184; Message =134, Reputation =167 and Intent to Contact the Company = 224.